Sydney Football Stadium (1988): Usage

-The Sydney Football Stadium has been the venue of some of Australian sport's greatest matches and moments.
+The SFS has been the venue of some of Australian sport's greatest matches and moments.
 The final of the 1993 World Youth Cup between Brazil and Ghana was also held at the SFS, Brazil winning 2–1.
 The 1994 FIFA World Cup qualifier between Australia and Argentina featuring Argentine association football legend Diego Maradona, finishing in a 1–1 draw with goals to Aurelio Vidmar for Australia and Abel Balbo for Argentina.
 Despite the grounds increase in capacity since 1993, this match retains the record sporting attendance at the SFS and many more were actually in attendance as the gates were thrown open close to kick-off as a safety measure.

 It was used as the venue for the 2000 Summer Olympics Women's association football gold medal match between Norway and the United States.
 Norway defeated the USA 3–2 in front of 22,848 fans.

 In 2002, the naming rights were purchased by Aussie Home Loans in a 5-year + 5-year deal.
 Due to this, the stadium was renamed Aussie Stadium.
-On 7 July 2007 the stadium reverted to its original Sydney Football Stadium name after Aussie Home Loans and the SCG Trust mutually elected not to extend the naming rights deal.
+On 7 July 2007 the stadium reverted to its original Sydney Football Stadium name after Aussie Home Loans elected not to extend the naming rights deal.

 In 2003, the SFS hosted several matches in the Rugby World Cup: (Ireland v Namibia), (Argentina v Romania), (Scotland v Fiji), (South Africa v Georgia), (Georgia v Uruguay; this match was notable for attracting a crowd of 28,576, despite the low profiles of both teams).

-In 2007 the Sydney Roosters High Performance Centre and Administrative departments set up their headquarters at the Sydney Football Stadium.
+In 2007 the Sydney Roosters High Performance Centre and Administrative departments set up their headquarters at the SFS.

 The 2008 Rugby League World Cup's opening ceremony and Group A match between Australia and New Zealand was played at the Stadium.
 The SFS also hosted one game from the knockout stage: the second semi-final between Australia and Fiji.

-In 2012, Allianz Insurance secured the rights to the naming of the Sydney Football Stadium; the venue is now known as Allianz Stadium.
+In 2012, Allianz secured the naming rights to the SFS with the venue rebranded as Allianz Stadium.

-In 2018, Allianz Stadium hosted one of three AFL pre-season mini competitions called AFLX.
+In 2018, the SFS hosted one of three AFL pre-season mini competitions called AFLX.